adarshchavakula/PersonalizationProject/README.md

 ![Number of factors RMSE](data/factors_plot.png)

 ##### Regularization Coefficient
-As the regularization coefficient decreases, our RMSE decreases.
+As the regularization coefficient increases, our RMSE increases.
 Once this coefficient goes about 0.06, our model stops outperforming the baseline.

 ![Regularization coefficient RMSE](data/reg_plot.png)